iyyakuttiiyappan/Vision-Based-Flare-Dataset/README.md

 SmartFlare is a synchronized multimodal flare-stack dataset collected in a laboratory environment on 2026-05-15.
 Each complete sample links RGB imagery, IR imagery, a thermal frame extracted from video, and the nearest gas-analyser record.

 This GitHub repository is the lightweight companion to the full dataset deposit.
 It contains metadata, gas-analyser tables, preprocessing/QC code, release documentation, and checksum files.
-The large image payload is hosted separately on an institutional drive.
+The large image payload is hosted separately on a drive.

 ## Full Dataset Access